sixhobbits/coding-with-replit/manuscript/12-building-news-word-clouds-using-python-and-repl-it.md

 - **Line 8:** we use a decorator to define the homepage of our application (an empty route, or `/`).
 - **Lines 19-20**: We run Flask's built-in webserver to serve our content.

-Press "run" again, and you should see a new window appear in Repl in the top right.
+Press "run" again, and you should see a new window appear in the top right pane.
 Here we can see a basic web page (viewable already to anyone in the world by sharing the URL you see above it), and we see the same output that we previously printed to the console.

 ![](https://cdn.filestackcontent.com/9YDm81XR9eNQyY7y6lSQ)